-You can attach wired speakers to your computer by connecting them to a USB port (or the audio-out jack) on your computer or on a docking station.
+You can attach wired speakers to your computer by connecting them to a USB port on your computer or on a docking device.
 To connect wireless speakers to your computer, follow the device manufacturer's instructions.
 Before connecting audio devices, be sure to adjust the volume.